Six martyred, 21 injured in Chaman IED blast

 QUETTA: At least six people were martyred and 21 others injured when an improvised explosive device (IED) exploded in Chaman on Monday, police said.

-As per reports, some unknown miscreants planted an IED on a motorbike in front of Haji Nida Market on the Mall.
-"The IED went off after some time leaving six people dead and several others injured, some of them critically," police said, adding that the injured were moved to the district headquarters hospital.
+As per reports, some unknown terrorists planted an IED on a motorbike in front of Haji Nida Market on the Mall.
+"The IED went off after some time leaving six people dead and several others injured, some of them critically," police said, adding that the injured were moved to the District Headquarters Hospital.

 Three of the martyred were identified as Hikmatullah, Muhammad Shafi, and Muhammad Jalil.
 The injured included Salahuddin, Abdul Hameed, Lal Shah, Muhammad Ghaus, Abdul Nasir, Shah Muhammad, Nasir, Mir, Hamza, Abdul Wahid, Raheel, Muhammad Ali, Jalal, and Siraj among others.